 Clamp Champ’s cross sell artwork closely matched the final toy.
 He’s given some nice paint deco, including two tone boots and painted bracers, like King Randor.
 This level of paint detail, ironically, was never given to the original He-Man figure, although it was certainly planned in the prototype stage.

 In Clamp Champ’s packaging art (above), he faces off against Ninjor, just as he did in his commercial and in other media.
 Nothing seems to make the two characters obvious nemeses, other than the fact that they were released in the same year.

-This brave and gallant knight is responsible for guarding King Randor and the Royal Palace of Eternia.
+CHARACTER PROFILE: This brave and galant knight is responsible for guarding King Randor and the Royal Palace of Eternia.

 We see these elements in the minicomic he came packed with, The Search For Keldor (illustrated by Bruce Timm, story by Steven Grant).
 In the story, “Klamp Champ” (probably an early spelling of the name, later dropped) is a tireless, loyal defender of King Randor who uses his might (but not his clamp weapon) to defeat Ninjor.
 He’s depicted as strong, agile, and in possession of super senses that prevent him from being taken by surprise.

 Clamp Champ battles against a bizarrely off-model Beast Man (update: per Dušan M., it’s meant to represent the movie version of Beast Man, although it looks more like a blend between movie and toy) in the MOTU newspaper strip story, “Attack on Snake Mountain”.